-Return to the general configuration screen, check that the selected coding algorithm in the green "ENCODER" area is correct, or otherwise click on "Select codec" to change it.
+• Return to the general configuration screen, check that the selected coding algorithm in the green "ENCODER" area corresponding to that channel (CH1 or CH2) is correct, or otherwise click on "Select codec" to change it.
 There are several pre-defined profiles containing several particular algorithms each one, with preference ordering.
 They can be edited and more profiles can be added.
 The called unit will accept the call using the first coding algorithm that it supports from the list (independently of the profile selected in that unit at that time).

-Decide whether you will use the advanced automatic connection options or not:
+• Decide whether you will use the advanced automatic connection options or not:

-- "Autoanswer": Automatic call answering for all incoming calls, or only those corresponding to a predefined caller. - "Auto hang-up": Automatic hang-up whenever audio packets are missed for a given time. - o "Permanent call": Automatic redial to the last IP in case the connection is lost. - "Apply audio profile to incoming calls": allows you to filter the SIP calls depending on the encoding profile of the receiver. - Return to the individual codec control window and click on "CALL" button showing then the call screen:
+- o "Autoanswer": Automatic call answering for all incoming calls, or only those corresponding to a predefined caller. - o "Auto hang-up": Automatic hang-up whenever audio packets are missed for a given time. - o "Permanent call": Automatic redial to the last IP in case the connection is lost. - "Apply audio profile to incoming calls": allows you to filter the SIP calls depending on the encoding profile of the receiver. - Return to the individual codec control window and click on "CALL" button corresponding to that channel, showing then the call screen: